xtools-at/colibri/README.md

 Colibri uses a modular structure to make it easy to add new hardware interfaces (e.g. BLE).
 At their core, all interfaces share the same JSON-RPC commands.

-You can start out with this command to get an overview of all commands and their parameters:
+No matter which interface you're using to connect to your device, you can start out with this command to get an overview of all available methods and their parameters:

 ```json
 { "method": "listMethods" }
 ```

 ### Interfaces

+Every interface has slightly different requirements to establish a connection.

 #### Debug Serial Interface